Samuel C. Watson: Early life

 Samuel C. Watson was born a slave in about 1832 in St. James Parish, South Carolina.
 When he was nine years old, his master died and he was sent with two brothers and two sisters to Washington, D.C., under the guardianship of Rev. William McLane, a Presbyterian preacher.
-He had already begun some education, and in Washington, he attended a school led by the wife of abolitionist and Underground Railroad conductor Leonard Grimes.
+He had already begun some education, and in Washington, he attended a school led by Octavia Colston Grimes, the wife of abolitionist and Underground Railroad conductor Leonard Grimes.
 He then attended Union Seminary led by John F. Cook.
 At the age of sixteen, he enrolled at Phillips Academy in Andover, Massachusetts, where he studied for three years, one year in the classical department, before dropping out.
 The next spring, he joined the crew of the survey schooner at Brooklyn Navy Yard where he took part in surveys between Delaware Bay and Portland, Maine.
 The ship returned to New York, and Watson was discharged.
 He then followed his brothers and moved to Ohio and enrolled at Oberlin College.
 He again did not finish his studies, opting instead in 1853, to transfer to the Medical Department at the University of Michigan in Ann Arbor, Michigan.
 He left that school in 1856, moving to Cleveland, Ohio, to finish his studies at the Western Homeopathic College where he graduated in the winter of 1856, and was granted an M. D. in 1857.
 He then moved to Chatham, Ontario, where he practiced medicine until the fall of 1858.
 In Chatham, his offices were on the Charity block on King and Adelaid Streets owned by James Charity and also containing the offices of the Provincial Freeman run by Mary Ann Shadd.